Ph.D., Education, UCLA, 1981

 - I’m interested in ways to bridge or combine modes of inquiry.
 How can we in principled ways rethink the barriers that often exist among disciplines, among methodologies, and among scholarly and non-scholarly languages?
 What sorts of institutional niches, courses, and opportunities can facilitate this rethinking?
 What does it mean to be systematic and rigorous when one moves outside of the tradition of a discipline or a scholarly mode of communication?
 How do we bridge the significant rhetorical and political gap between disciplinary inquiry and the public conversation about educational issues?

-- Back to School: Why Everyone Deserves a Second Chance at Education (New York: New Press, 2012).
+Back to School: Why Everyone Deserves a Second Chance at Education (New York: New Press, 2012; paperback edition, 2015).